emefff/Code-Aster-MPI-in-Singularity-of-SM2021/README.md

 singularity pull library://emefff/default/code-aster-mpi-in-singularity-of-sm2021:1.0

 Due to the naming conventions of cloud.sylabs.io please rename the file to 'salome_meca-lgpl-2021.0.0-1-20210811-scibian-9.sif'.
-Ohterwise there is a conflict between the filename and the notes within the container.
+Otherwise there is a conflict between the filename and the notes within the container.

 _______________________________________________________________________________________________________